 Fluctuating Overhead Costs

-The final major difference someone will see when learning how to run the accounting in a construction business are the ever-changing overhead costs.
+The final major difference someone will see when learning how to run accounting in a construction business is the ever-changing overhead costs.
 Workers’ compensation, insurance, training, sub-contractors, partners, and other factors are more relevant to construction accounting than most other industries.
 So even if nothing changes on the projects from month to month, the overhead costs will still change.

 How to Do Construction Accounting: Best Practices